Canon 250D vs Sony A7 III

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 250D lacks such a headphone port.

 Both the 250D and the A7 III are recent models that are part of the current product line-up.
 The A7 III replaced the earlier Sony A7 II, while the 250D followed on from the Canon 200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 250D and A7 III can be found, respectively, in the Canon 250D Manual (free pdf) or the online Sony A7 III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 250D and the Sony A7 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.